About the Movie Reviews

 Why the TL;DR?

 My reviews all start with a long, detailed synopsis of the movie.
-Some people have told me they find them unnecessary and lengthy, so I feel I should explain why they are there.
+Some people find them unnecessary and lengthy, and that's fair; if you'd rather skip them, you can scroll straight down to the Good and Bad sections for my actual opinion.

 What Is "Good"?

 After the plot synopsis, I evaluate the primary positive and negative aspects of the movie as I see them in two sections called "The Good" and "The Bad".
-What with being an aspiring writer, my idea of what makes a good movie (Pokémon or otherwise) is pretty heavy on the plot and character aspects, so most of my major complaints tend to relate to plot holes, illogicalities, inconsistent or flat characterization and the like, while consistency, suspense, character complexity and so on are listed as major good points.
-Nonetheless, I will also comment on visuals (most prominently the CGI, which tends to stick out like a sore thumb in the middle of all the hand-drawn artwork), atmosphere, pacing, unnecessary legendary appearances, cheesiness, humour, recycled plot points, etc., depending on what catches my eye about the movie.
+My idea of what makes a good movie (Pokémon or otherwise) is pretty heavy on the plot and character aspects, so most of my major complaints tend to relate to plot holes, illogicalities, inconsistent or flat characterization and the like, while consistency, suspense, character complexity and so on are listed as major good points.
+Nonetheless, I will also comment on visuals (I often comment when there is CGI that sticks out like a sore thumb in the middle of an otherwise traditionally animated film), atmosphere, pacing, unnecessary legendary appearances, cheesiness, humour, recycled plot points, etc., depending on what catches my eye about the movie.

 On the other hand, the script itself (that is, the wording or content of the actual lines said by the characters) will generally not be commented on at all.
 This is because I am, after all, watching fansubs and feel it would be unfair to judge what the lines are actually like based on a fansubber's translations of them, much less the dub's translations (which are of course not only frequently rewritten in meaning but also adjusted for lip-syncing and so on).